 Most people have turned themselves into vegans, and with this, the popularity of pea protein has also increased widely.
-Most interestingly, it has become one of the most demanded products today, especially for those who are physically active.
+Most interestingly, it has become one of the most demanded products today, especially for physically active people.

 Does pea protein make you gain weight?
-Well, the answer is “yes and no.” It does make you gain weight if you are in a calorie surplus regularly.
-But if you are maintaining your calories or are in a calorie deficit regularly, you won’t gain weight.
-It only adds whole protein to your diet and makes sure you get enough protein every day.
+Well, the answer is “yes and no.” It makes you gain weight if you regularly consume a calorie surplus.
+But you won’t gain weight if you maintain your calories or are in a calorie deficit regularly.
+It only adds whole protein to your diet and ensures you get enough protein daily.

 The protein you consume will not decide whether you will gain or lose.
 It largely depends on the number of calories you consume every day.
-If you aim to gain weight, you need to increase your calorie intake to get the desired results.
+You need to increase your calorie intake to get the desired results to gain weight.